Welcome to the Spring term,

 For more information about Talk for Writing please click on the link below:

-Following on from what we have learnt in Year 3 will also be continuing to develop how to structure arguments and debates, using PEEL to help us compose stronger and more persuasive arguments.
+Following on from a great start this year, we will be continuing to develop how to structure arguments and debates, using PEEL to help us compose stronger and more persuasive arguments.
+Some up and coming debates include:

 PEEL Paragaphs: https://www.virtuallibrary.info/peel-paragraph-writing.html